-We want to make sure Canberra’s children get the healthiest start in life.
+We want to make sure children and young people in Canberra get the healthiest start in life.

-Keeping our kids healthy and delivering better care closer to home is the reason why we are developing a new plan for children’s health services, for children from birth to 16 years old.
+Keeping our kids healthy and delivering better care closer to home is the reason why we are developing a new Child and Adolescent Clinical Services Plan.